-&lt;sup>4 Distributions may include capital that was recycled back into the Partnership.
+4 Distributions may include capital that was recycled back into the Partnership.

-&lt;sup>5 The Net IRR calculation was performed by Meketa Investment Group.
-Total Program IRR is net of fees, expenses, and carried interest for each partnership and net of Meketa Investment Group fees.
-Partnership and Vintage Year IRRs are net of partnership fees but gross of Meketa Investment Group fees.
+5 The Net IRR calculation was performed by Meketa Investment Group.
+Total Program IRR is net of fees, expenses, and carried interest for each partnership.
+Partnership and Vintage Year IRRs are net of partnership fees.